gada1982/CarND-PID-Control-Project/README.md

 # CarND-Controls-PID
 This project is done as a part of the Nanodegree - Self-Driving Car Engineer provided by Udacity.
-The scope of this project is the implementation of a PID controller, which allows a car (in a simulator) to follow the given track by adjusting steering angle and throttle/brake.
+The scope of this project is the implementation of a PID controller, which allows a car (in a simulator) to follow the given track by adjusting the steering angle.

 ---
 ## PID Controller